-A Keurig coffee machine has become very popular recently, mostly because of how fast it can make a great cup of coffee at the push of a button.
-There is also a certain taste to the coffee that comes out of these machines, but it does vary as their filters often require cleaning and maintenance which is why it is important to know how to change water filter in Keurig 2.0.
+The Keurig coffee machine is one of the most popular coffee makers, mostly because of their water filters and how fast it can make a great cup of coffee at the push of a button.
+However, it does vary as the water filters require cleaning and maintenance.
+Let us explain why it’s important to know how to change Keurig water filter.

 Benefits of Regularly Changing Water Filters

-The water filters of any Keurig model do take considerable abuse, especially if the tap water in your area is not that clean or is of hard-quality.
-But why should you want to know how to change filter on Keurig 2.0?
+The water filter in any Keurig model does take considerable abuse, especially if the tap water in your area is not clean or is of hard-quality.
+But why should you know how to change the water filter in Keurig 2.0?

 The answer comes in the form of two important bullet points.